Kansas shooting survivor recalls deadly night at the bar

 A mix of emotions

-Madasani knows that the violence that took the life of his best friend is not isolated.
-"Other things go on in this county, in the world, here in Kansas.
+Madasani knows the violence that took the life of his best friend is not isolated.
+"Other things go on in this country, in the world, here in Kansas.
 I can say with confidence what happened is not what this country believes in and what this community believes in."

 He says his friends, white, black and Hispanic -- have all expressed sympathy for his loss and he is proud to say that he has family members who have lived in the United States for 50 years, some longer.